RhetTbull/osxphotos/README.md

 #### ```list_photo_libraries()```

-Returns list of Photos libraries found in the user's Pictures folder.
+Returns list of Photos libraries found on the system

 ### PhotosDB